LaurentRDC/pandoc-plot/docs/manual-content.md

   pandocCompilerWithTransformM
     defaultHakyllReaderOptions
     defaultHakyllWriterOptions
-    (unsafeCompiler . plotTransform defaultConfiguration)
+    (unsafeCompiler . plotFilter')
 ```

 ## Warning

 Do not run this filter on unknown documents.
-There is nothing in
-`pandoc-plot` that can stop a script from performing **evil actions**.
+There is nothing in `pandoc-plot` that can stop a script from performing **evil actions**.